codefusser/BootcampLOS21HomeSessions/Readme.md

 # A repository for Bootcamp exercises

-# Front-End Development
-A user Interface using HTML and CSS.
-This webpage is a mimick of http://airbnb.io/projects/javascript/

-# How-To

-Simple open the index.html with a web browser.
-You must put the css folder and the index.html file in the same directory.
+This is a repo for the Boot camp exercises.
+It will contain well simplified steps for performing simple programming concepts in Javascript.